nephio-project/governance/README.md

-# governance
+# Nephio Governance
-Charter, TSC, and other governance documents.
+This repository contains governance documents for Nephio.